 Regardless of when, how, or why your employer stops payments, workers comp cannot stop paying without notice.
 Your employer or their insurer cannot stop paying you workers’ compensation benefits without telling you.

-How a Lawyer Can Help with Your Case
+How a Lawyer Can Help with Your PA Workers’ Compensation Case

-If your employer denies your claim or decides to stop paying benefits, you will have to request a hearing or mediation to get compensation.
+If your employer denies your claim or decides to stop paying benefits, you will have to request a hearing or mediation to get compensation for your lost income and medical expenses related to the injury.
 During mediation, you will meet with your employer or their insurance company to try to settle your differences.
 During a hearing, you will have to present testimony and evidence showing that you cannot work and are entitled to benefits.

 You may choose to work with a lawyer if you experience any difficulty getting the benefits you need.